okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/react/basic-sign-in.md

 ### Connect the routes

-Update `src/App.jsx` to include your project components and routes.
+Rename the `src/App.js` file to `src/App.jsx`, and include components and routes for your app.
 The `<Security>` component controls the authentication flows, so it requires your OpenID Connect configuration.
-By default, `@okta/okta-react` redirects to Okta's sign-in page when the user isn't authenticated.
+By default, the `@okta/okta-react` library redirects the user to Okta's sign-in page when the user isn't authenticated.
 In this example, `onAuthRequired` is overridden to redirect to the custom sign-in route instead.

 > **Note:** This example uses the `react-router-dom` version 5.x module for the `useHistory` and `Route` objects.